Why are you doing this renovation project?

-Brighton & Hove City Council, Brighton Dome & Brighton Festival, and the Royal Pavilion & Museums Trust are working in partnership to protect and restore this historic site, starting with Phase One, the major refurbishment of Brighton Dome Corn Exchange and Studio Theatre.
+Brighton & Hove City Council, Brighton Dome & Brighton Festival, and Brighton & Hove Museums are working in partnership to protect and restore this historic site, starting with Phase One, the major refurbishment of Brighton Dome Corn Exchange and Studio Theatre.

 By revitalising and reconnecting the estate at the heart of the city, we will be regenerating the world-class destination bringing together heritage with culture and the performing arts, infused with the vibrant spirit of Brighton's past, present and future.

 Why do you need to do these works now?

 A sustainable future for the entire Estate will only be possible with significant investment.
 Whilst the buildings are magnificent, they are also facing unique challenges and are in need of essential restoration and upgrade.

 A re-development project was originally undertaken between 1999 and 2002, which included the Brighton Museum & Art Gallery along with areas of the Brighton Dome Concert Hall and Corn Exchange.
 However, work principally focused on the main Concert Hall leaving the Studio Theatre and elements of the Corn Exchange relatively untouched.